crancurello/containers_aws/01-SetupEnvironment/README.md

 During this workshop we will interact with some AWS API's.
 Having the latest version of the AWS CLI in your computer is appropriated.

-Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html
+Instructions to install the AWS CLI are available here: http://docs.aws.amazon.com/cli/latest/userguide/installing.html If you are going to use an EC2 instance with Amazon Linux, the AWS CLI is already installed.
+Configure it with "aws configure" or set a role for the Ec2 instance.

 ## Install git